-You should inform the Clerk to the Governing Body whenever your circumstances change and interests are acquired or cease.
+You should inform the Director of Governance whenever your circumstances change and interests are acquired or cease.

 Please refer to the guidance below and to the provision in the College's Code of Conduct which relates to Conflicts of Interest.